BPerezLamarque/ABDOMEN/README.md

 # Open the table with the mean abundances of the main bacterial orders in the gut microbiota of each Cetartiodactyla species
 table <- t(read.table("table_bacterial_orders_Cetartiodactyla.txt", header=TRUE, sep="\t"))
-# each row corresponds to a Cetartiodactyla species, and each column to a bacterial order (there are a total of 14 bacterial orders)
+# each row corresponds to a Cetartiodactyla species and each column to a bacterial order (there are a total of 14 bacterial orders)

 ```

-NBB: The Certardiodactyla dataset is only composed on 33 host species, which is not enought for having very robust and accurate parameters estimates (ideally, we recommend >50 host species and >5 microbial taxa), but ABDOMEN can be run quickly of this small dataset for demonstration.
+NB: The Certardiodactyla dataset is only composed of 33 host species, which is not enough for having very robust and accurate parameters estimates (ideally, we recommend >50 host species and >5 microbial taxa), but ABDOMEN can be run quickly on this small dataset for demonstration.

 The following parameters must be specified to run ABDOMEN: